zihadul10101/e-commerce-mern-project/README.md

 ## Schema and Model for user
 npm i bcrypt
 ## Create a Seed route for user

 ## GET/api/users -> isAdmin-> getAllUsers ->SearchByName -> pagination functionality
 ## response Handler controller for error or success
 ## GET /api/user/:id -> get a single user by id
+## How to create services in the backend